Positivity of the height jump divisor: Introduction

 Our main aim in this note is to prove the following result. \begin{theorem} Assume that the metric of the smooth hermitian holomorphic line bundle $\ov L$ on $U$ is semipositive.
 Moreover, assume that $\ov L$ has a Lear extension $[\ov L,X]$ over $X$, and that $\varphi|_V^*\ov L$ has a Lear extension $[\varphi|_V^*\ov L,C]$ over $C$.
 Then the height jump divisor $J_{\varphi,\ov L}$ on $C$ is effective. \end{theorem}

-The main motivation for this result comes from work of Hain \cite{hain_normal}, G. Pearlstein \cite{pearldiff}, P. Brosnan and Pearlstein \cite{brospearl} and Pearlstein and C. Peters \cite{pearlpeters} concerning the curvature properties and asymptotic behavior of admissible biextension variations of mixed Hodge structure, in particular a conjecture of Hain formulated in \cite[Section~14]{hain_normal}.
+The main motivation for this result comes from work of Hain \cite{hain_normal}, G. Pearlstein \cite{pearldiff} and G. Pearlstein and C. Peters \cite{pearlpeters} concerning the curvature properties and asymptotic behavior of admissible biextension variations of mixed Hodge structure, in particular a conjecture of Hain formulated in \cite[Section~14]{hain_normal}.

 We briefly sketch this circle of ideas, referring to \cite{hain_normal} for more details.
 Let $\bb{V}$ denote a polarized variation of Hodge structure of weight $-1$ over the complex manifold $U=X\setminus |E|$.
 By classical work of P. Griffiths one has associated to $\bb{V}$ a canonical torus bundle $J(\bb{V}) \to U$, called the intermediate jacobian fibration of $\bb{V}$ over $U$.
 As is explained in \cite{hainbiext}, \cite{hain_normal} the polarization on $\bb{V}$ gives rise to a canonical holomorphic line bundle $\BB$ on $J(\bb{V})$ whose total space classifies self-dual biextension variations of mixed Hodge structures of $\bb{V}$.
 A self-dual biextension variation of mixed Hodge structures of $\bb{V}$ is a variation of mixed Hodge structures $\bb{B}$ over $U$ with weight graded quotients